-General Service signs (see Figure 2D-11) are generally not appropriate at major interchanges (see Section 2E.29 for definition) and in urban areas.
+General Service signs are generally not appropriate at major interchanges (see Section 2E.29 for definition) and in urban areas.

-If interchanges are not numbered, an action message such as NEXT EXIT or SECOND RIGHT may be used (see Figure 2E-41).
+If interchanges are not numbered, an action message such as NEXT RIGHT or SECOND RIGHT may be used (see Figure 2E-33).